A Troublesome Inheritance: Genes, Race, and Human History

 But what about the evolution of morality, you ask?
 What about values?

 Cambridge-educated freelance journalist and former deputy editor of Nature magazine and editorial science writer for the New York Times Nicholas Wade is, in a way, a missionary for the spread of science understanding among the general public.

-As a result of writing his newest book, A Troublesome Inheritance: Genes, Race and Human History, the polite Mr. Wade can look forward to being attacked from both the anti-evolution religious Right and the pro-evolution atheist fundamentalists, having his career possibly ruined by the anti-racist Leftists, or just plain ignored by the anti-evolution, illiterate, innumerate, apathetic US public.
+As a result of writing his newest book, A Troublesome Inheritance: Genes, Race, and Human History, the polite Mr. Wade can look forward to being attacked by both the anti-evolution religious Right and the pro-evolution atheist fundamentalists, having his career possibly ruined by the anti-racist Leftists, or just plain ignored by the anti-evolution, illiterate, innumerate, apathetic US public.

 So, you can see that he has his work cut out for him.

 Decoding the human genome has led to a new view of human evolution that is dynamic, continuous, and extensive.
 Human evolution has been “recent, copious and regional” (p.
 2).
 The result of this at the continental level has been the three major races of mankind: African, East Asians and Europeans.
 Genetically-based human social behavior has created social structures among the races.
 Social structure is the “point at which human evolution intersects with history” (p.
 10).